Clinical-Genomics/microSALT/README.md

 * Perform all steps under section  __Configuration__

 ## Configuration
 Copy the configuration file to microSALTs hidden home directory, _or_ copy the configuration file anywhere and direct the envvar MICROSALT_CONFIG to it.
-See examples:
+See example:

 `cp configExample.json $HOME/.microSALT/config.json`